pepijn/pepijn.github.io/_drafts/introduction-emacs-org-mode-and-babel.md

 {% endhighlight %}

-And now we will geocode it.
-We don't want to geocode Amsterdam twice so we use a cache.
+Now we will geocode the locations using the gem above.
+We don't want to get rate-limited by the Google Maps API, so that's why we create the `geolocation-cache` table with the distinct locations and their coordinates.
+For instance, Utrecht is listed twice in the travel log but only geocoded once.

 {% highlight ruby %}
 #+HEADER: :var travel_log=travel-log